tpbrisco/cfopscon/README.md

 - reauthentication timeouts need to occur for oauth/google - verify in auth/module
 - add the "force" flag to the VM recreate in bosh_vitals
 - ~~add the ability to run existing bosh tasks~~
-- improve bosh tasks output collection
+- improve bosh tasks/errands output collection
+- allow errand flags (e.g. specify the instance)
 - ~~from bosh_tasks - remove data-results column (that's in the main table)~~
 - user activity tracking - log who-did-what
 - ~~cancel tasks~~